 - Increase your employability by building confidence and gaining job-specific skills

-At Bridgend College, we offer three levels of apprenticeship:
+At Bridgend College, we offer various levels of apprenticeship:

 Apprentices work towards work-based learning qualifications such as an NVQ Level 3, which is the equivalent to 2 A Levels.